Do you have good reasons to study Chinese? But which one? Do you know that the Chinese language comes in hundreds of forms and varieties?

 Yes, that is right!

-Similar to the Indian language, Chinese itself is not a single language.
-Instead, it is a broad term for over 300 languages and dialects spoken in mainland China and other parts of the world.
+As with Indian languages, Chinese is not a single language.
+Instead, it is a broad term encompassing more than 300 languages and dialects spoken in mainland China and elsewhere.

 This extensive guide will help you discover the different types of Chinese languages.